adedejimayowa27-gif/gggggg/README.md

   all other routes.
 - Every business-scoped endpoint authorizes the caller against the business on every request; unauthorized access returns `404`, not `403`.
+- Role-based access on every business route: Viewers are read-only, Members do day-to-day work, Admins manage integrations and the team (see the table in [docs/API.md](docs/API.md)).
+A test fails if a route is added without a declared role or a write route is left open to Viewers.
 - Google / Microsoft connections are read-only and their tokens are encrypted at rest.
 - Audit log of sign-ins, team changes, integrations and billing actions.